- See a full list of publications

 Since several people have expressed interest, here (with the author's permission) is the 2010 York MMath dissertation in which a proof is given of Theorem 8 of V. G. Drinfeld, 'Hopf algebras and the QYBE' (which omits the proof): H A Rocen, Yangians and their representations

-Operations research and military history: Combat modelling, especially of asymmetric war; and modelling-informed historical perspectives on 20thC air and naval war.
+Operations research and military history: Combat modelling, especially of asymmetric war; modelling-informed historical perspectives on 20thC air and naval war; probability scoring and forecasting.
 See the pages of the York Historical Warfare Analysis Group.

 I work principally on algebraic aspects of quantum integrability, and am happy to supervise students on the hidden symmetry algebras (typically Yangians and other 'quantum groups') of integrable models, their representations and particle content.
 Most projects are suitable for students with an MSc-level background in theoretical physics (including strings, supersymmetry, QFT etc.), but some are more algebraic and may be suitable for pure mathematicians with an interest in mathematical physics.
 Past and current students have worked on: boundary scattering in AdS/CFT; the Yang-Baxter equation and invariant tensors of exceptional Lie groups; twist-deformed manifolds and cosmology; conserved charges in supergroup sigma models; boundary scattering in principal chiral models; quantum affine Toda solitons; boundary symmetry in the Hubbard and related models; the nested algebraic Bethe ansatz.

-My second research field is the mathematical modelling of warfare, especially to answer historical questions mostly from 20th century wars.
+My second research field is the mathematical modelling of warfare, especially to answer historical questions, mostly from 20th century wars.
 Possible research projects would be in this area and in the mathematical modelling of insurgent war, where I collaborate with academics at the US Naval Postgraduate School.
 I am also interested in probability scoring, forecast verification and geopolitical forecasting.